A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsection{Poisson brackets}

-To derive the Poisson bracket generating the reversible evolution of the one-component model, we start with the Poisson brackets for the evolution of the underlying distribution functions.
-Then, those brackets are projected to the hydrodynamic state variables of the one-component model.
+To derive the Poisson bracket generating the reversible evolution of the one-fluid model, we start with the Poisson brackets for the evolution of the underlying distribution functions.
+Then, those brackets are projected to the hydrodynamic state variables of the one-fluid model.
 When the Poisson bracket is known, the reversible part of evolution of the state variables can be obtained by the Hamiltonian equations of motion,

 where $\xx$ are the state variables and $E$ is the energy (or Hamiltonian).

 The Poisson bracket $\{\bullet,\bullet\}$ is in general a bilinear operator that satisfies the Leibniz rule, antisymmetry, and the Jacobi identity, see for instance \cite{marsden-ratiu, hco, pkg}.
 From the physical point of view, bilinearity means that if we have two non-interacting systems, their evolution is the sum of the two respective evolutions.
 Leibniz rule makes the resulting evolution equations invariant with respect to constant energy shifts.
 Antisymmetry ensures that the energy is automatically conserved.
 Finally, Jacobi identity implies that the Poisson bracket (or more precisely, the underlying Poisson bivector \cite{fecko}) is invariant with respect to the evolution (its Lie derivative being zero) \cite{LagEul}.